Arthur Napoleão dos Santos: Works

 Arthur Napoleão composed piano music in all principal genres of his time: opera fantasies and paraphrases, etudes, character pieces, salon and virtuoso pieces.
-There were also several compositions for orchestra (mostly lost), for piano 4-hands and half a dozen of songs.
+There were also several compositions for orchestra (mostly lost), for piano 4-hands and half a dozen songs.
 He wrote incidental music for O remorso vivo by Furtado Coelho and Joaquim Serra (first staged Feb 21, 1867).

 Napoleão's last work to get an Opus number was 18 Études pour virtuoses, Op.90 (published in 1910).
 Summarizing his vast pianistic experience, it remains his most significant composition.
 His most popular piece was Romance, Op.71 no.1, of which several arrangements were published.